Protestant missions in China: Expanding missionary influence (1842–1900)

-The defeat of China by Great Britain in the First Opium War resulted in the Treaty of Nanking in 1842 which opened to trade, residence by foreigners, and missionary activity five Chinese port cities: Guangzhou ("Canton"), Xiamen ("Amoy"), Fuzhou ("Foochow"), Ningbo ("Ningpo"), and Shanghai.
+The defeat of China by Great Britain in the First Opium War resulted in the Treaty of Nanjing in 1842 which opened to trade, residence by foreigners, and missionary activity five Chinese port cities: Guangzhou ("Canton"), Xiamen ("Amoy"), Fuzhou ("Foochow"), Ningbo ("Ningpo"), and Shanghai.
 Protestant missionary organizations established themselves in the open cities.

 In the Second Opium War (1856–1860) Great Britain and France defeated China.
 The Convention of Peking in 1860 opened up the entire country to travel by foreigners and provided for freedom of religion in China.
 Protestant missionary activity increased quickly after this treaty and within two decades missionaries were present in nearly every major city and province of China.